bklynlibrary/bklynCONNECT/README.md

 - **Reeba Toby**, T4 alum, summer fellow

 ## How to contribute
-Do you regularly access public wifi?
-Are you at a library right now?
-Are you lacking internet access at home?
-Do you need or want technology skills for improving your community, or for getting a job that involves technology? _Then we want to speak with you about what would be most useful to you and people like you.
+- Do you regularly **access public wifi**?
+Are you **at a library** right now?
+Are you **lacking internet access** at home?
+Do you **need or want technology skills** for improving your community, or for getting a job that involves technology? _Then we want to speak with you about what would be most useful to you and people like you.
 Email Maya (mwagoner@bklynlibrary.org) and tell her you're interested and would like to be interviewed._

-Do you have knowledge that you want to share? _Contact Maya (mwagoner@bklynlibrary.org) to see about guest teaching a technology workshop in the Brownsville or Bed-Stuy, or contributing to curricula._
+- Do you have knowledge that you want to share? _Contact Maya (mwagoner@bklynlibrary.org) to see about guest teaching a technology workshop in the Brownsville or Bed-Stuy, or contributing to curricula._

-More ways to contribute coming soon! _Can you think of a way you'd like to contribute that is not listed here?
+- More ways to contribute coming soon! _Can you think of a way you'd like to contribute that is not listed here?
 Contact Maya (mwagoner@bklynlibrary.org) to add something new._

 ## Projects we're inspired by, that you might be too
 - [Red Hook Wifi](http://redhookwifi.org/)